buddhist-uni/buddhist-uni.github.io/_content/canon/mvu94.md

 month: may
 ---

-A translation from the Mahāvastu on the Buddha's first journey after the Awakening to the place where he will give his first official teaching.
+A translation from the Mahāvastu on the Buddha's first journey after the Awakening to the place where he would give his first official teaching.